 Product liability cases are a prominent part of the Irish litigation landscape.
 One reason for this is that Irish claimants often bring cases close to, or to trial, whereas similar claims in other jurisdictions are abandoned or settled at an earlier stage.
 The Irish courts ensure that a claimant who alleges serious injuries gets his or her "day in court".
 A further factor is that even though the “loser pays” principle applies in Irish litigation, in practice many judges will forebear from awarding costs against an unsuccessful plaintiff in personal injuries cases.

-Significant experience in product liability disputes, including acting on product recall and injury claim cases for pharmaceutical companies and product manufacturers.Chambers 2018
+Significant experience in IP and product liability disputes, including acting on product recall and injury claim cases for pharmaceutical companies and product manufacturers.Chambers 2018

 Irish documentary discovery rules are quite similar to those in the United States, although Irish judges in most cases sit without a jury and exemplary damages are rarely awarded.
 There are no depositions in Irish cases but there is compulsory exchange of written experts’ reports before trial.